Beyond Scalars: Evaluating and Understanding LLM Reasoning via Geometric Progress and Stability: Introduction

 Comprehensive evaluations have been conducted across four models (including Instruction-tuned LLMs \citep{team2024qwen2,grattafiori2024llama} and Large Reasoning Models (LRMs) \citep{guo2025deepseek,yang2025qwen3}) to validate the effectiveness of TRACED.
 We employ AUROC \citep{boyd2013area}, AUPR, and FPR@95 \citep{manning1999foundations} to evaluate the effectiveness of geometric features in distinguishing between correct and incorrect reasoning paths.
 Our experiments span six benchmarks in two domains: (1) \textbf{Structured Reasoning}: GSM8K \citep{cobbe2021training}, MATH \citep{hendrycks2021measuring}, TheoremQA \citep{chen2023theoremqa}, GPQA \citep{rein2024gpqa}; and (2) \textbf{Open-Ended Reasoning}: Social IQA \citep{sap-etal-2019-social}, Understanding Fables \citep{srivastava2023beyond}.
 Our framework demonstrates superior performance across diverse benchmarks, confirming geometric features as a reliable and robust indicator of reasoning quality.

-Our contributions can be summarized as follows: \begin{itemize} \item \textbf{Geometric Decomposition:} We evaluate the quality of reasoning by leveraging theoretically grounded geometric signatures (Displacement and Curvature), establishing that valid reasoning is characterized by high-progress, stable trajectories, whereas hallucinations exhibit low-progress, unstable geometric patterns. \item \textbf{Latent Kinematics Assessment:} Constructs a probabilistic model leveraging geometric kinematics signatures, achieving competitive performance and superior robustness across diverse benchmarks. \item \textbf{Geometric-Cognitive Correspondence:} We bridge geometry and cognition by mapping geometric features to hidden states, interpreting high curvature as "Hesitation Loops" and high displacement as "Certainty Accumulation," thereby enhancing the interpretability of the reasoning process. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item \textbf{Geometric Decomposition:} We evaluate the quality of reasoning by leveraging theoretically grounded geometric signatures (Displacement and Curvature), establishing that valid reasoning is characterized by high-progress, stable trajectories, whereas hallucinations exhibit low-progress, unstable geometric patterns. \item \textbf{Latent Kinematics Assessment:} Constructs a probabilistic model leveraging geometric kinematics within a label-calibrated subspace, achieving competitive performance and superior robustness across benchmarks. \item \textbf{Geometric-Cognitive Correspondence:} We bridge geometry and cognition by mapping geometric features to hidden states, interpreting high curvature as "Hesitation Loops" and high displacement as "Certainty Accumulation," thereby enhancing the interpretability of the reasoning process. \end{itemize}